 Wednesday, June 13

 On this day in 1966, the Supreme Court issued the decision on Ernesto Miranda vs. Arizona.
-The ruling created what became as “Miranda rights”, the law enforcement procedure of reminding someone of their rights when being arrested.
+The ruling created what became known as “Miranda rights”, the law enforcement procedure of reminding someone of their rights when being arrested.
 Use this anniversary to discuss the importance of criminal justice reform by referring to the values of Redemption and Voice.

 - Messaging and communication tools: The Opportunity Agenda’s Create Fair and Effective Policing Practices; Promote Justice in Pre-Trial Services & Practices; Building a Narrative to Address Violence in the U.S. and the Center for Popular Democracy’s Freedom to Thrive: Reimagining Safety & Security in Our Communities